ecfeed/ecfeed.cpp/README.md

 target_link_libraries(ecfeed CONAN_PKG::openssl CONAN_PKG::openssl)
 ```

-Do not hesitate to experiment with the code and modify the welcome model.
+Don't hesitate to experiment with the code and modify the welcome model.
+It can be recreated easily and there is no better way to learn than hands-on exercises.

-Also, have in mind that the ID of each model (including the welcome model) is unique.
-If you want to copy and paste the above example, be sure to update it accordingly.
+However, have in mind that the ID of every model (including the welcome model) is unique.
+If you want to copy and paste the example, be sure to update it accordingly.

 ## Google Test